Installation & Licence key

-This is where you’ll choose what language LotAtc 4 DCS should use.
+This is where you’ll choose what language LotAtc Client should use.
 Restarting LotAtc is mandatory for any change made here to be applied.

-Thanks to volunteer members of the community, several languages are now available for LotAtc 4 DCS client.
+Thanks to volunteer members of the community, several languages are now available for LotAtc Client.
 Thanks to all involved!